Pure (Godflesh album): Composition

-Pure is often characterised its harsh, discordant and mechanical sound, with many critics noting its extreme weight and inhospitable mood.
+Pure is often characterised for its harsh, discordant and mechanical sound, with many critics noting its extreme weight and inhospitable mood.
 Unlike Streetcleaner, which featured intentionally loose guitar playing, Pure is intensely structured, regimented and stiff, dominated by repetition; The Times of Northwest Indiana called it "colossally repetitive".
 The guitar tone, a sound first explored by Broadrick on the 1991 Godflesh single "Slateman", is tinny and deliberately grating.
 Outright riffs are rare, leaving Green's bass and the programmed drums to guide the songs.
 Mike Gitter of RIP Magazine and Spin described the album as "a metal junkyard of strange harmonics and decayed muzak", and he called the guitars malevolent, the drum machine ice-cold and the bass clanging.
 Gitter concluded by writing that Pure is "two sides of technology gone amok that would rattle even Ministry's chain-link cage, and that makes Nine Inch Nails sound like the Pet Shop Boys!"
 Hampson's and Broadrick's guitars often hang in the background, leading Pure to be a notably percussive album with hip hop-inspired elements.
 The Chicago Tribune said the album employed what sounded like "a 20-ton rhythm machine".
 Broadrick's vocals on Pure, which are typically sparse, come in two primary styles: guttural shouting and "distant-sounding, voice-from-the-ether singing".

 "Spite", the album's introductory track, begins with a jaunty hip hop loop that Kristi Siegel of the Tampa Bay Times compared to the percussion-heavy work of Skinny Puppy, a band that Godflesh briefly toured with before Pure.
 The lyrics of "Spite" are growled and direct, leading Broadrick to describe it as "the most literal song I've ever written" before calling it "as base as I can get".
 The second track and the album's only single, "Mothra", is a lively, driving song with some lyrics borrowed from Leonard Cohen's 1971 song "Avalanche".
 Shawn Macomber of Decibel recognised "Mothra" as a fan favourite, and Joseph Schafer of the same publication called the song "a colossal chugging machine" that sounds like "getting crushed by a ton of lead".
 The track's title is derived from Mothra, a fictional creature in the Godzilla franchise.
 Following that, "I Wasn't Born to Follow" is the first extended composition on the album; Sharon O'Connell of Melody Maker called it "a dream with heavy tread".